The B2B eCommerce market is a land of opportunity. The reasons and motivations for selling B2B online are plenty and differ from person to person.

 Password protected access

 This is the major difference between the two.
-B2B companies hide their product prices and only show it to logged-in and approved users.
+B2B companies hide their product prices and only show them to logged-in and approved users.

 If you’re competitive about your prices, then you can hide them from public view through the feature.
 In addition to that, it’s also quite effective in ensuring the security of your store.